Epoch-Guides/Epoch-1.0.7-Server-Install/README.md

 * [Editing the Server, Step 3](../main/EditingTheServer.md) (Changing variables for the server, adding mods (WAI), Admin Tools Install)
 * [Battle Eye Filters, Step 4](../main/BattleEye.md) (Making filter exceptions)

- I also have a [video](https://drive.google.com/file/d/1NKqIf7B2Q1mgo9Y_X-CUIKOaDoN92vJj/view?usp=sharing) you can watch that does everything in here, it's almost 2.5     hours long but it goes through the whole process.(When it gets to the parts where I get into game you can skip to where I get off the game, this [google doc](https://docs.google.com/document/d/1BjkqHHNs2oNdrGjsXEco7ZOyfL4W3X8xWW-QrC69rR8) has Timestamps for the video)
+ I also have a [video](https://youtu.be/SuIGpzAtU0Y) you can watch that does everything in here, it's almost 2.5 hours long but it goes through the whole process.

  If you need help, please join the Epoch discord server: https://discord.gg/0k4ynDDCsnMzkxk7